FMMT666/433M83Octave/doc/usage.md

 #### asListPeaks()

   Creates and returns a list of peaks found in a signal.
+Useful for "Return to Zero" signals.
   Not a perfect solution for now, but still helpful for finding pulses or determining bit lengths.

-  For now, asListPeaks() uses a simple, static threshold level (without hysterisis) and no fancy dynamically adpated trigger levels (TODO).
+  For now, asListPeaks() uses a simple, static threshold level (without hysteresis) and no fancy dynamically adpated trigger levels (TODO).

     listPeaks = asListPeaks( signal, triggerLevel )